The Rise of Super Meth: The Destructive Effects of P2P Methamphetamine

 Higher Purity, Higher Potency

-With as much as 93% purity (up from an average of 39% purity in 2008), super meth is dangerously potent, even in small amounts.
+With as much as 93% purity (up from an average of 39% purity in 2008), P2P meth is dangerously potent, even in small amounts.
 Law enforcement agencies and the United States DEA note higher overdose death rates with super meth than ephedrine-derived meth.
-Likewise, super meth is considerably more addictive, providing more intense highs in less time that reportedly last up to 24 hours with a single dose.
+Likewise, this new form of methamphetamine is considerably more addictive, providing more intense highs in less time that reportedly last up to 24 hours with a single dose.

 Greater Risk of Physical and Psychological Effects